 We consider four main types of dependence among classes.
-To each of them, we associated a weight from 0 to 1, because the value is supposed to represent α , that is a rate.
+To each of them, we associated a weight from 0 to 1, because the value is supposed to represent $\alpha$ , that is a rate.
 The weights of this scale were set based on the idea that the higher the coupling, the higher should its weight be.
-The highest weight we used were 0.2.
+The highest weight we used was 0.2.
 We carried out previous tests with K3B formulae in order to calibrate those weights.
-The value 0.2 was selected to be used in our implementation as the highest value for α because bigger values had led to huge values of K3B, what we assumed to be unrealistic4.
+The value 0.2 was selected to be used in our implementation as the highest value for $\alpha$ because bigger values had led to huge values of K3B, what we assumed to be unrealistic.
 The types of connections and its weights are described as follows.

 - Use of field: this type of coupling occurs when a class uses a field of another, what might lead to strong coupling between the classes.
 For this reason, the weight associated to this type of coupling is the highest in this scale: 0.2. - Inheritance: it occurs when a class extends another.
 In languages such as Java, when a class implements an interface, it could also be considered an instance of this type of coupling.
 This kind of relationship leads to a strong dependence among classes, but not as high as the connection by the use of field.
-The weight associated to this type of connection should be less than that associated to connection by the use of field.
-We used 0.1 as the weight for connection by inheritance. - Reference: when a class uses a method of another and passes a reference to some object to this method as parameter, there is a relevant degree of dependence among these classes, because changing the object inside the called method would impact on the caller.
-We used the weight 0.1 for this kind of coupling. - Use of method: it occurs when a class uses a method of another and only passes non-object data to this method as parameter.
-This is the lowest level of coupling among classes, but it still represents some level of dependence.
-We used 0.05 as the weight for this level of coupling.
+The weight associated with this type of connection should be less than that associated with connection by the use of field.
+We used 0.1 as the weight for connection by inheritance.